angelicacosta/Ternary-Balance/README.md

 ```
-$ python3.8 balance.py
+$ make
-Please write how much you want to weight:
+Please write how much you want to weight: 100
-100
 right: 81 27 1
 left: 100 9

 ```